 Q: Are there Integrative Physicians who can act as my primary care physician?

 A: Yes.
-Dr. Mina Ryu and Dr. Rebecca Weiss-Coleman can serve as Integrative Primary Care Physicians.
+Dr. Mina Ryu can serve as an Integrative Primary Care Physician.

 Q: What are the charges for the appointments?